Chris Brady (soccer)

-Christopher Keith "Chris" Brady (born March 3, 2004) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Chicago Fire.
+Christopher Keith Brady (born March 3, 2004) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Chicago Fire.

 Club career

 Born in Naperville, Illinois, Brady joined the Chicago Fire in 2017, playing with the youth academy.

+2020

 On March 24, 2020, Brady signed a homegrown player deal with the Fire, joining the club's first team in Major League Soccer.

-Loan to Forward Madison

 On July 24, 2020, Brady was loaned to USL League One club Forward Madison.
 He made his professional debut for the club on August 23 against Orlando City B, starting in a 3–1 victory.

 On November 13, 2020, following the 2020 season, Brady was named as the USL League One Young Player of the Year.
-In eight matches, Brady recorded three cleansheets throughout his loan.
+In eight matches, Brady recorded three clean sheets throughout his loan.

+2021

 The next season, Brady returned to Forward Madison on June 11, 2021, on loan.
 Similar to the previous season, Brady would split his training with both Forward Madison while returning to the Chicago Fire occasionally.
 A day later, on June 12, Brady made his return debut for the club against the Richmond Kickers.
 He earned the cleansheet in the 0–0 draw, including saving a one-on-one opportunity against the Kickers' Emiliano Terzaghi.